yanbhliu/yanbhliu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Ph.D. candidate in the [General Robotics Lab](http://generalroboticslab.com/) at Duke University, advised by [Dr. Boyuan Chen](http://boyuanchen.com/).
-My research lies at the intersection of **multimodal sensing** and **robotics**.
-I develop systems that integrate diverse sensory inputs—such as vision, audio, and tactile feedback—to enable adaptive and robust robotic behaviors in complex environments.
+My research lies at the intersection of **multimodal sensing** and **robotics**, specifically developing intelligent systems that integrate diverse sensory inputs—such as vision, audio, and tactile feedback—to enable adaptive and robust robotic behaviors in complex environments.

 Prior joining Duke, I earned an M.S. in Electrical Engineering & Computer Science from the University of Michigan and a B.S. in Electrical & Computer Engineering from the Georgia Institute of Technology.